The prime minister is the leader of the largest political party among those forming the government.

 It helped to be a (foreign) bloke

-By 2017 New Zealand had had 40 prime ministers, 37 of them men.
+By 2023 New Zealand had had 41 prime ministers, 38 of them men.
 In 1997 New Zealand gained its first woman prime minister when a National Party caucus coup passed power to Jenny Shipley.
-Two years later Helen Clark became the first elected female prime minister after she led the Labour Party to victory at the polls.
+Two years later Helen Clark was the first woman to become prime minister following an election after she led the Labour Party to victory at the polls.
 Early prime ministers were born overseas.
 It was not until 1925 that the first New Zealand-born prime minister, Sir Francis Henry Dillon Bell, took office.

 Until 1 January 1951 New Zealand had an upper house, the Legislative Council.
 Premiers and prime ministers were usually from the House of Representatives (the lower house), but they governed from the council on five occasions: Frederick Whitaker (1863–64 and 1882–83), George Waterhouse (1872–73), Daniel Pollen (1875–76) and Sir Francis Henry Dillon Bell (1925).
 As legislative councillors were political appointees on life or seven-year terms, these were the only unelected politicians to lead the country.